atk4/data/README.md

 ### 4. Database Vendor Abstraction and Multi-record Actions

 NoSQL databases are rapidly adding options to peform multi-record operations and aggregation.
-Agile Data introduces unified interface that can be used across all supporting persistence drivers.
+Agile Data basic operations, such as record manipulation, already works with NoSQL transparently.
+In addition to that, Actions introduce a unified interface that can be used across all supporting persistence drivers.
 Consider this as continuation of the example above:

 ``` php
 $cnt = $p->action('count')->getOne();